 And then there’s LinkedIn.
 Do you have a LinkedIn profile?
 If not, think about creating one, as it’s a useful platform to connect with the people you meet at events (students as well as recruiters), and showcase your skills, experiences and projects.
-There’s advice on setting one up on targetjobs.co.uk.
-Moreover, you can join and follow techs-specific groups to develop your commercial awareness and technical skills, or take the initiative and set up your own group, which would go down well with IT recruiters.
+TARGETjobs gives advice for setting one up.
+Moreover, you can join and follow tech-specific groups to develop your commercial awareness and technical skills, or take the initiative and set up your own group, which would go down well with IT recruiters.

 Practical tip: If you have met the person you want to connect with on LinkedIn or Twitter, send a short message with your invitation to remind them who you are and when you met.
 It’s harder to connect with people you haven’t met but not impossible: you could use LinkedIn’s alumni tool to find a professional in your chosen technology sector who went to your university.
 In your invitation, explain that you are attending the same university as them and politely ask if you could ask them a few questions about their career path.

 You’ve just read about a few of the types of networking opportunities that you can explore, but make sure you continue your research and seek out other prospects too.